anytizer/sargam-blog.lmms/README.md

 ## What is a SARAGM generation?

-SARAGM generation is a picking up of those limited notes to create a melody; in a __written form__.
+SARAGM generation is a picking up of those notes to create a melody; in a __written form__.
-Not all the notes you pick in a sequence will be melodious.
+Another person or software should be able to recreate the similar sound as intended by the original author.

-There will be several factors around it like timing, tempo, and expectations of occurence of next note in the sequence.
+There will be factors around a melody, like: timing, tempo, and expectations of occurence of next note in the sequence.

 The different note sequences has been already documented in the classical music.